 Each usage pattern also includes guidelines for using and referencing the MIB attribute elsewhere in the Standard.

 For the purposes of this document, the term “feature” applies to any identifiable unique feature of the Standard that could be independently present or absent in a particular implementation, or a similar set of behaviors which might be operational as a group, or none of them are.

+For the purposes of this document, a new “instantiation” begins with each MLME-RESET.request.
+Note, neither MLME-START.request nor MLME-JOIN.request start a new instantiation.

 Patterns